christian-kramer/A4988-Familiarization/README.md

 [Motor and Display Gif](https://i.imgur.com/cnuRWWy.mp4)

 There... that's better!
 I even made the decimal point into an indicator for whether or not the motor was currently in motion.
+All of this only uses 5 out of the 15 available GPIO pins on the STM32F030F4P6, which leaves plenty of room for more peripherals.

 Conclusion...
-Nema 17 motors are easy to drive and very fun to play with!
+Bipolar stepper motors are easy to drive and very fun to play with!
 There's still more to play with, like hooking the microstep pins up to the STM32 so I can adjust the motor resolution on-the-fly to combine quick position-finding movement with slow, precision movement.

 I need to figure out a project to use these in, in the future...